lukerodermond-beep/brfss-diabetes-thesis/README.md

 The held-out test set was not used during hyperparameter tuning, threshold selection, or model selection.

+As an additional robustness check, nested cross-validation was used to evaluate whether the model ranking was stable across multiple data splits.
+Paired comparisons were then used to compare model F1-scores across outer folds.

 ## Main results

 XGBoost achieved the strongest overall performance on the held-out test set, but the difference compared with logistic regression and random forest was small.